lemieux-lab/BamQuery/docs/source/configuration.rst

 4: ``no`` --> Shortlist |br|
 5: ``NA`` --> Sequencing  |br|
 6: ``NA`` --> Library |br|
-7: ``User_1`` --> The user that includes the information (first user quering a given bam file) |br|
+7: ``User_1`` --> The user that includes the bam/cram file information (first user quering a given bam file) |br|

 The Tissue, Tissue type and Shortlist fields must be provided by the first user who queries the given bam/cram file.
 This is done only once (see instructions below). |br|

-For the Sequencing and Library field, if the bam/cram file is a stranded file, BamQuery gets the information directly from the file.
+The sequencing and library fields are guessed directly by BamQuery from the bam/cram file.
+This is also done once when a user configures BamQuery to query the file taking into account its stradedness.

 Provide details to each Bam file